jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 * Don't change the implementation access so that its _internals_ can be _tested_.
 I.e., don't make private methods public so that they can be tested.
 * Implement code only when it's needed to satisfy a test that specifies behavior, not a test that specifies the implementation.

 As for ___a complex system___, that suggests to me a design that is comprised of multiple classes.
 It will be difficult to test all scenarios in that configuration, nor do we want to.
-There are different layers of testing that will help manage this, which I'll address in a future blog (TBD).
+There are different [layers of testing](https://jhumelsine.github.io/2025/06/23/test-layers.html) that will help manage this.

 # Summary
 Concerns associated with automated testing may be a matter of education and practice.
 The concerns may be a result of not knowing or not following good test practices.
 This was the case for me when I tried to create automated tests without understanding how best to create automated tests.